Salmandabbakuti/xenea-discord-bot/README.md

 #### For Server Admins

-1. Install the Xenea bot on your Discord server.
+1. Install the DisGuard bot on your Discord server.
 You can use the following link to add the bot to your server.
 [Add Bot to Server](https://discord.com/oauth2/authorize?client_id=1248189350177669150)

 ![Screen1s-installation](https://github.com/user-attachments/assets/d7c016c1-55cb-4534-ba63-980b5b091314)